mapbox/mapbox-gl-geocoder/API.md

 ### getLimit

-Get the limit value used by the plugin
+Get the limit value for the number of results to display used by the plugin

 Returns **[Number][51]** The limit value for the number of results to display used by the plugin